Channels

 Used in |

-Opens a new dialogue with a list of profiles, Content Inspection, ASM entries and ENGDAT entries, in which the channel is used.
-ETL/ELT and workflow entries are also displayed if the channel ID is used as a parameter in a function.
-For profiles, it is also specified whether the channel is used in the Input Agent → (input) and the Responses that use the channel are explicitly listed with number → #.
-Inactive entries are grey and in italics.
-Entries can be opened directly via the context menu.
-Note: See also class ChannelReportCron. |
+Opens a new dialogue with a list of profiles, Content Inspection and ASM entries, in which the channel is used.
+Note: Inactive entries are grey and in italics.
+Entries can be opened directly via the context menu. |

 Display as Data Flow |